NoB0/nob0.github.io/_pages/about.md

 ---

 I am currently a PhD student in the [IAI group](https://iai.group) at the University of Stavanger, supervised by Prof. [Krisztian Balog](https://krisztianbalog.com).
 My main research interest are user simulation, conversational information access, and information retrieval.
-I am always open for discussion about this topics, so feel free to contact me.
+I am always open for discussion about these topics, so feel free to contact me.

 In the past, I worked as a research and development engineer for MDPI.
 In this role, I had the chance to participate in research projects, some involving natural language processing, language modelling and social network analysis.
 Prior to that, as part of the my studies, I did some internships and had the chance to participate in student exchange programs.